cartographer-project/cartographer_ros/docs/source/tuning.rst

 Pure Localization in a Given Map
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Pure localization is different from mapping in that we expect a lower latency of both local and global SLAM, and global SLAM will usually find a very large number of inter constraints between the frozen trajectory that serves as a map and the current trajectory.
+Pure localization is different from mapping.
+First, we expect a lower latency of both local and global SLAM.
+Second, global SLAM will usually find a very large number of inter constraints between the frozen trajectory that serves as a map and the current trajectory.

 To tune for pure localization, we should first enable ``TRAJECTORY_BUILDER.pure_localization = true`` and